 I love ranch dressing.
 I like it on salads, on veggies, on sandwiches and on cheese quesadillas, just to name a few.
 I like to use the powdered version for seasoning meat and casseroles and I use it to make a few different sauces my family enjoys on a regular basis.

 The problem is that it’s not getting any cheaper.
-In fact, a measly little packet of Hidden Valley Dressing mix is something like a dollar fifty.
+In fact, a measly little packet of Hidden Valley Dressing mix is something like $1.75.
 Really?
 And then I still have to add mayo and milk?
-A family-size bottle of HV is (I checked it today), five bucks and change at Walmart.
+A family-size bottle of Hidden Valley Ranch is five bucks and change at Walmart.

 Well, I’m not taking it lying down.
 Nope.
 No way.
 Tonight dinner was late because I decided to experiment and make my own Homemade Ranch Dressing.

 First I googled, and pulled up this recipe and this one.
 I whipped up a little of each one, and as usual, decided to tweak them a bit.

 - 1 teaspoon dried parsley

 - 1/4 teaspoon thyme

 For dressing, dip and sauces:*depending on what you are making